muchfi/Labfis/README.md

 # Labfis
-compilation of silicon anoda programming code
+compilation of carbon characteristic analysis as supercapacitor material code